markjaquith/cmdy/README.md

 - `--dir <DIRECTORY>` — Specify a custom snippets directory (overrides default).
 - `-t, --tag <TAG>` — Show only snippets tagged with `<TAG>` (can be repeated).
+- `-s, --search <SEARCH>` — Pre-populate the initial filter query for the interactive selector.

 ## Configuration